Perfect Thumbprint Cookies with Jam

 Jam Thumbprint Cookies

-There are so many options for jam fillings.
+There are so many options for jam fillings in this thumbprint cookie recipe.
 The most popular is raspberry, but you can also use strawberry jam, apricot, peach, cranberry jam or any flavor you like.
-You might even want to try bacon jam as a filling!
+You might even want to try bacon jam as a filling for a thumbprint cookie variation!

 You can also fill the indentations with chocolate chips.
 They will melt during the make and you’ll end up with awesome chocolate thumbprint cookies.